 The affairs of our church are governed, managed, supervised and controlled by a council known as the Session of the church.
 The Session consists of teaching elders (the pastor) and ruling elders who are members of the church.

 Trustees are church members who have been chosen to serve for two years.
 They manage and maintain the equipment, supplies and property for the congregation in accordance with the accomplishment of the mission of Jesus Christ in the world.
-Each trustee has a different responsibility in the church – if you see something in the church building or on the grounds which needs to be addressed, call the office for contact information.
+Each trustee has a different responsibility in the church.
+If you see something in the church building or on the grounds which needs to be addressed, contact the office for Trustee contact information.

 Core Ministry Teams